nattadasu/animeApi/README.md

 `livechart`, `myanimelist`, `notify`, `otakotaku`, `shikimori`, `shoboi`, `silveryasha`, `trakt`

-Additionally, on `v3`, you can use `imdb` or `themoviedb` as `:platform` to get ID from IMDB or TMDB respectively.
+Additionally, on `v3`, you can use `imdb`, `nautiljon`, and `themoviedb` on `:platform`.

 On `v3`, you will automatically redirected to GitHub raw file URL of the provider's JSON file.
-Make sure to allow `302` and `304` status code on your application if you want to use this endpoint.
+Make sure to allow `302` status code on your application if you want to use this endpoint.

 ### Get All ID in Array/List format of each provider